I started Banker On FIRE to achieve the following three objectives:

 It requires a lot of time, information, education, and effort.

-Time is scarce and while achieving financial independence should be one of our top priorities because of all the wonderful things it can do to improve our quality of life, in reality it usually falls to the bottom of the to-do list.
+Time is scarce and while achieving financial independence should be one of our top priorities because of all the wonderful things it can do to improve our quality of life, it usually falls to the very bottom of the to-do list.

 Fully Agreed, But What To Do?